composablehorizons/compose-icons/icons-lucide-android/README.md

-# Lucide icons for Jetpack Compose
+# Lucide icons for Android

-Adds all Lucide icons in your `R` as Android Vector Drawables.
+An Android icon library with all available Lucide icons as XML drawables.

 ## Installation

+Add the library to your app's `build.gradle.kts`:

 ```kotlin
 dependencies {